 The Company has established the Audit and Risk Management Committee ("the ARC") comprising three directors Mr Jonathan Trollip (ARC Chairman), Mr Ronald Phillips AO and Mr Mark Burrows AO.
-All members are independent directors.
+Mr Trollip and Mr Burrows are independent directors.

 The Company has adopted an Audit and Risk Management Committee charter.
 It is publicly available on the BCAL website.